AdobeDocs/app-builder/src/pages/guides/application_state.md

 As part of App Builder, you will have out-of-the-box access to *Files* and *State*, our two storage services meant for persisting data dynamically from your Runtime actions.

 No pre-configuration is required, just install the libraries and use them in your project.
-We will be transparently using your AppBuilder credentials to authorize and entitle your requests.
+We will be transparently using your App Builder credentials to authorize and entitle your requests.

 *When should I use Files vs State?*

-- Files is good for bandwidth and State is good for latency.
+- Files is good for transferring large payloads (bandwidth oriented) and State is good for fast access (latency oriented).
 - Files supports sharing data via presigned-url, State supports setting expirations.
 - As a rule of thumb if you expect your data to grow larger than 100KBs go with Files, otherwise use State.

 ## State

-***We are introducing major changes for State**, now hosting our storage service.
-The documentation refers to the new version which is still in **developer preview**.
-Documentation for the last stable version based on CosmosDB is available [here](https://github.com/adobe/aio-lib-state/tree/3.x)*
+**We are introducing major changes for State**, now hosting our storage service.
+The documentation refers to the new version which is still in **developer preview**. *Documentation for the latest stable version based on CosmosDB is available [here](https://github.com/adobe/aio-lib-state/tree/3.x)*

 ***How is my data stored?***

-- State is a multi-tenant storage, your data is isolated in a "State container" mapping to the I/O Runtime namespace and application Workspace.
+- State is a multi-tenant storage.
+Your data is isolated in a "State container" which maps to your I/O Runtime namespace and application Workspace.
+This means that each application Workspace has its own isolated data.
-- Each region stores your data independently, treat it as a different instance.
-We support `amer` and `emea`. *`apac` is coming soon.*
+- You have the option to store data in either North America (`amer`) or Europe (`emea`).
+These regions operate independently, so treat them as separate instances.
+You may prefer one region over the other to optimize latency, as it may be closer to your users, or for compliance reasons such as GDPR. *East Asia will be available soon.*
-- Note the default time-to-live for a key-value which is 1 day, the maximum is 1 year (365 days).
+- Your data is not eternal.
+There is a configurable time-to-live (TTL) for each key-value pair, the default is 1 day and the maximum is 1 year (365 days).

 ### Getting started